Welcome to the Alabama Symphony Orchestra!

 The formation of the Alabama Symphony Orchestra (ASO) began with the first performance by a group of volunteer musicians in 1921.
 That group would evolve from a volunteer ensemble to the state's only full-time professional orchestra.
 Today, the ASO is continuing to make music and provide vital services to the residents of the state, serving nearly 100,000 individuals a year through concert series, youth programs, and educational and community engagement efforts to fulfill our mission to change lives through music.

-During the 2012-2013 Season, the ASO continues its search to appoint a new Music Director by inviting eminent guest conductors from all over the world.
-After six highly successful seasons with the ASO, Maestro Justin Brown remains Music Director Laureate.
+At the beginning of the 2015-2016 season, the ASO welcomed its new Music Director, internationally –acclaimed Carlos Izcaray.
+Maestro Izcaray will lead the ASO in a variety concerts each season, as well as play a key role in programming, community engagement and educational activities.
 As the state's premier performing arts organization, the ASO employs 54 salaried musicians who give more than 190 performances per year.
 The organization is supported through the ASO's Board of Directors, which consists of 60 civic and business leaders.
 The ASO has a volunteer pool of more than 400 individuals who are members of the Symphony Volunteer Council, Symphony 30, Greystone Symphony Society and the Youth Orchestra Parents Association.
 In addition, the ASO currently employs a full-time staff of 24.

 Pushing the Boundaries